 Inside: I’m a hoarder.
-I try to fill myself up with things, feelings, success because I foolishly believe it will make me happy.
-I need God, He can only fill me.
+I try to fill myself up with things because I foolishly believe it will make me happy.
+God, please help me be filled with you!

 We have a two-car garage, but only one car can fit in there.
 Our garage is full of clutter.
 Every year, we clean it out but junk seems to congregate on the south wall.
 Most of it just appears out of nowhere, are you missing something?

 Usually, it doesn’t matter that my husband’s truck sits outside, but in the winter scraping ice and snow off the windshield isn’t much fun.
 I mean who likes to stand outside in the freezing cold scraping thick ice off glass anyway?

 My heart is a lot like my garage.
 I guess you could say I’m a hoarder.
 I try to fill myself up with things, feelings, success because I foolishly believe it will make me happy.
 When I’m sad my heart craves chocolate, so indulge in a whole candy bar.
 I desire worth so I strive to be successful in life.
 To cover my pain from the past, I fill myself with worry.

 How about you?
 What are you filling your heart with instead of dealing with the real issue?

 If you’ve ever watched the show on T.V. called “Hoarders,” you’ll realize the show isn’t just about messy, unorganized people.
 The majority of the people on the show stock-piling possessions are trying to cover a gaping hole in their hearts.

 [clickToTweet tweet=”The problem is none of the earthly things will ever be able to fill up this heart- hole.” quote=”The problem is none of the earthly things will ever be able to fill up this heart- hole.”]

 We can try and fill it, and it might keep us satisfied for a little while.
 Eventually, though, we will need to find something else.